 When most travelers think about Turkey in September, some districts of the Mediterranean region is what immediately comes to mind:

-- Kaş — also known as the ultimate scuba diving destination out of the entire Mediterranean coast of Turkey, this little town is a treasure trove for finding relaxation and entertainment!
-While being particularly small, there are still plenty of things to do while in Kaş: From walking around its picturesque (and might we add, pretty Instagrammable) streets to watching the sunset from the beach.
+- Kaş — while being particularly small, there are still plenty of things to do while in Kaş: From walking around its picturesque (and might I add, pretty Instagrammable) streets to watching the sunset from the beach.
 Plus, the surrounding mountains are full of hiking trails: If you’re an active person, you’ll get the best combo of exercise and awe-striking views.
 All in all, due to the size of the town, the accommodation options are pretty limited.
 However, you can still find something that is easy on your wallet, while still maintaining a flair of authenticity.

-- Kemer — imagine a place that has all the parts that go into making a picture-perfect resort.
-Crystal-clear waters (all thanks to pebble beaches), mountains looming in the distance, and plentiful pine groves popping up here and there all throughout the area.
-That’s what Kemer looks like!
+- Kemer — crystal-clear waters (all thanks to pebble beaches), mountains looming in the distance, and plentiful pine groves popping up here and there all throughout the area — that’s what Kemer looks like.
 It’s a perfect place for the younger crowd, since nightlife scene here is blooming.
-Plus, there are lots of 3-star hotels to choose from in Kemer (why bother with a room in a 5-star hotel if you won’t be spending too much time inside of it?).
-However, if you’re traveling with kids, we’d suggest heading a little outside city limits, to the neighboring towns of Kiriş or Tekirova.
+Plus, there are lots of 3-star hotels to choose from (why bother with a room in a 5-star hotel if you won’t be spending too much time inside of it?).
+However, if you’re traveling with kids, I’d suggest heading a little outside city limits, to the neighboring towns of Kiriş or Tekirova.
 Here, you can take the much-needed break in a relative serenity (relative since you’ll still have your kids with you, duh).

-- Antalya — the largest Turkish city on the Mediterranean coast, it’s a sprawling metropolis with a modern infrastructure and a beach getaway for holidaymakers.
+- Antalya — the largest Turkish city on the Mediterranean coast, it’s a sprawling metropolis with a modern infrastructure and a beach getaway.
 It’s rich with wide pebble beaches (sand beaches are in Lara village only) and has laidback, resort-ey vibes.
-Antalya is the closest city to the airport, which can lead to quite a substantial number of tourists.
-Thankfully, if you’re arriving to the Mediterranean coast in Turkey in September, the chances of crowds are slimmer.
-If the travel bug suddenly gets you, head on over to the Antalya bus station and make your way to any of the resorts we mention in the list.
+Antalya is the closest city to the airport.
+If the travel bug suddenly gets you, head on over to the Antalya bus station and make your way to any of the resorts I mention in the list.
 Personally, we make regular day trips to Kemer and Alanya or 2–3 day trips to Fethiye.

 - Belek — a small but mighty resort town that has more 5-star hotels per square kilometer than any of the other places in this article.
 This is the area the well-to-do travelers choose for their luxurious vacations.
-Wide stretches of golden sand and giant patches of manicured green golf courses certainly give off some Hamptons-inspired aura!
+Wide stretches of sand and giant patches of manicured green golf courses certainly give off some Hamptons-inspired aura!
 Visiting Belek in September seems like a great opportunity to hit the many rides of the world-renowned theme park The Land of Legends, conveniently avoiding the summer crowd.
-Don’t let the upscale status of the resort scare you away: There are plenty of budget-friendly accommodation options available.
-Plus, Belek is located not too far from the airport (a 45-minute taxi ride), so it would be a shame to come this close and not pay a visit!
+Plus, Belek is located not too far from the airport (a 45-minute taxi ride).

 - Alanya — not to be confused with Antalya, this large city has plenty of unique features.
 The area is a mecca for budget-conscious travelers.
-The state of its city-like development can be summed up by a certain coffee chain that found its home in its streets — Starbucks (a sight happening only in big cities of Turkey’s Mediterranean coast).
+The state of its infrastructure can be summed up by a presence of Starbucks (a sight happening only in big cities of Turkey’s Mediterranean coast).
 There are a few other things worth noting if you’re planning on visiting Alanya in September.
 First off, the pretty sandy beaches can hide the rocky descent into the sea, so check the info before deciding on the beach.
 Second, to have a relaxing day by the sea, no matter if inside city limits or in the surrounding villages, you will have to cross quite a busy road to get to the beach.
-Look both ways and you’ll be golden!

 The cities of the Aegean region:

-- Kuşadası — a popular cruise ship port, the city has everything one might want to find in their dream holiday destination.
-Authentic restaurants, colorful streets, beautiful beaches, and surprisingly warm sea (even if you’re visiting Kuşadası in September).
+- Kuşadası — a popular cruise ship port with restaurants, colorful streets, beautiful beaches, and surprisingly warm sea (even if you’re visiting Kuşadası in September).
 The Kuşadası bay is a volcanic one, so the temperatures here tend to be a little higher.
-Apart from laying in the sun all day, taking in the wonderful views, make sure to pop into the Kuşadası Grand Bazaar for a souvenir shopping spree, or walk over to the Pigeon Island — a unique historical destination by the city shore.

 - Bodrum — a place that gets more and more popular with tourists by the minute, Bodrum is one of the most beautiful Turkish cities.
 Ironically, it feels less Turkish than the rest of the coastline resorts.
-Here, the authenticity is mixed with a European atmosphere.
-Just look at the beachfront promenade, it’s totally Monte Carlo-esque, if we say so ourselves!
-Personally, we can explain the vibe of the place as this: It’s a mix of Kemer (think bustling nightlife and younger crowd) and Belek (predominantly 5-star hotels).
-Bodrum’s location is one to celebrate: It’s much closer to Pamukkale and Ephesus (one of the top Turkey destinations) than the resorts on the Mediterranean, and also super close to Greek islands.
+Just look at the beachfront promenade, it’s totally Monte Carlo-esque, if I say so myself.
+Personally, I can explain the vibe of the place as this: It’s a mix of Kemer (nightlife and younger crowds) and Belek (predominantly 5-star hotels).
+Bodrum is much closer to Pamukkale and Ephesus (one of the top Turkey destinations) than the resorts on the Mediterranean, and also super close to Greek islands.

-- Marmaris — Another Turkish resort that, due to its size, has something for everybody.
-Many believe that it’s the ultimate family-friendly destination of Turkey’s Aegean coast.
-We feel like it’s true, especially considering the fact that the resort sports wide stretch of sand beaches (one of them is literally called Long Beach) and super calm and shallow water by the shore.
-If you’re visiting Marmaris in September, you can actually let your little ones spend much more time outside, building sand castles and splashing by the shore.
+- Marmaris — another Turkish resort that many believe is the ultimate family-friendly destination of Turkey’s Aegean coast.
 However, choose the location of your hotel wisely: The city center is clad with all things nightlife (Marmaris is also considered the heart of Turkey’s nightclub scene).
-So unless your kids love listening to techno music at 1 a.m., we suggest going for a five-star resort somewhere on the outskirts of the city.
+So unless your kids love listening to techno music at 1 a.m., I suggest going for a five-star resort somewhere on the outskirts of the city.

 Our list of the best Turkish seaside hotels